How to Enable IPv6 on Droplets

 Once the Droplet is off, the next step is to enable IPv6 from the control panel.
 This assigns IPv6 address information to the Droplet that you need to configure the Droplet’s network interface.

-On the Droplets page, click the name of the Droplet, then click Networking in the side navigation.
+On the Droplets page, click the name of the Droplet, then click Networking in the side menu.
 In the Public Network section, click Enable.
 This assigns an IPv6 address to the Droplet.

 The Droplet Networking page with the IPv6 enable button highlighted

 Once enabled, click the OFF button to switch the Droplet back ON.
-The page will automatically update with the IPv6 network information.
+The page automatically updates with the IPv6 network information.

 Powering on the Droplet by clicking the On/Off switch in the control panel